 Approval

-This form is to be signed by the agent’s Compliance Officer and one Director for each reporting year where an entry is made on any of lines 4, 6 and 7 inclusive and is to be submitted to Lloyd’s as part of the hard copy return.
-Hardcopies of all ASR923s are required, even where no transfer is to be made.
+This form is to be signed by the agent’s Compliance Officer and one Director for each reporting year where an entry is made on any of lines 4, 6 and 7 inclusive and is to be submitted to Lloyd’s.
+Signed copies of all ASR923s are required, even where no transfer is to be made.
 This will avoid the need for us to contact any syndicates that report an open year solvency surplus but leave ASR923 blank, to check that this is the intention rather than an oversight.
 A nil return does not require board approval, the signature of one director or compliance officer will be sufficient.

 Section 4: form instructions for Annual Solvency Return – Part B (ASB)